The Line (2023)

 Authority, however, means nothing to Tom’s spoiled-rotten, beefy bestie/roomie, Mitch (Bo Mitchell, TV’s Eastbound & Down), he of the lid reading “SHOW ME THAT BUTTHOLE.”
 Unlike the cash-strapped Tom, the easily detestable Mitch is used to getting anything he wants, thanks to the deep pockets of his rich asshole father (a slithering John Malkovich).

-But when Mitch doesn’t get automatic obsequiousness from a headstrong pledge (Austin Abrams, Scary Stories to Tell in the Dark), Mitch vows to make the kid’s life hell.
+But when Mitch doesn’t get automatic obsequiousness from a headstrong pledge (an excellent Austin Abrams, Scary Stories to Tell in the Dark), Mitch vows to make the kid’s life hell.
 Things inevitably go so far, they go overboard, leading Tom to wonder if all the KNA talk of “brotherhood” is just a bunch of chest-pumping bullshit.
 Which, of course, it is.

 Wolff admirably continues to bury every last remnant of his Nickelodeon kidcom/tween-idol upbringing.
 In fact, his performance as Tom is his best since his 2018 breakthrough in Hereditary.
 Tom begins this story as a complete phony (with even his hardscrabble mother, played by SNL vet Cheri Oteri in a serious role, calling out his “faux Forrest Gump accent”), and ends it so humbled, having found his place in the world — not his purpose, mind you, but his spot in the world’s pecking order.